merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/13_Import_Export.md

-The Multi-Warehouse extends the Magento Dataflow module in order to handle product stock importing / exporting for each warehouse individually.
+The Multi-Warehouse extension extends the Magento Dataflow module in order to handle product stock importing / exporting for each warehouse individually.

-You will need to create separated advanced profiles to import / export product stocks for each warehouse.
+You will need to create a separated advanced profile to import / export product stocks for each warehouse.
 Let's suppose we need profiles for the Kansas warehouse.
 Kansas' identifier equals 2.

 In the administrator panel: System -> Import/Export -> Dataflow – Advanced Profiles.

 Enter the next data for the profile:

-The Profile Name is Export Kansas Product Stocks
+The Profile Name is "Export Kansas Product Stocks"

 Actions XML